cfrg/draft-irtf-cfrg-bls-signature/draft-irtf-cfrg-bls-signature.md

 1. The public key and the signatures are encoded as single group elements.
 1. Verification requires 2 pairing operations.
-1. A collection of signatures (signature_1, ..., signature_n) can be compressed
+1. A collection of signatures (signature\_1, ..., signature\_n) can be compressed
 into a single signature (signature).
-Moreover, the compressed signature can be verified using only n+1 pairings (as opposed to 2n pairings, when verifying naively n signatures).
+Moreover, the compressed signature can be verified using only n+1 pairings (as opposed to 2n pairings, when verifying n signatures separately).

-Given the above properties,
 <!---
 we believe the scheme will find very interesting applications.
 --->

+Given the above properties,
 the scheme enables many interesting applications.
 The immediate applications include

 * authentication and integrity for Public Key Infrastructure (PKI) and blockchains.

   * The usage is similar to classical digital signatures, such as ECDSA.